 The Federal Ministry for Family Affairs, Senior Citizens, Women and Youth and the Federal Ministry of Health, as leading ministries, have invited representatives of the federal states, municipalities, social security institutions, the scientific and research community, the leading welfare organisations, professional and trade associations, civil society, associations of health care and long-term care professionals as well as health and long-term care insurance providers to contribute to the strategy.
 The German Alzheimer Society – Dementia Self-Help co-chaired the process.
 The Federal Ministry of Education and Research took over a significant role with regard to the development of measures within the field of dementia research.

 The development and implementation of the strategy is overseen by a steering group which consists of the strategy’s central stakeholders.
 The steering group is chaired by the directing ministries.

 In order to strengthen the cooperation between the participating stakeholders a National Dementia Strategy Network was established.
 A network meeting will be conducted annually offering opportunities for stakeholders to exchange experiences, reflect on present obstacles and develop solutions.

 The strategy is set as a long-term process providing the possibility to consider changing priorities and challenges, such as the COVID-19 pandemic, and their impact on the lives of people with dementia and their (family) caregivers.
 Therefore, decisions for further needs for action or adaptions can be made throughout the process.
 However, the outcome of the strategy and the necessity for further development will be reviewed after 2026.

-The implementation will be accompanied by a monitoring system.
+The implementation is accompanied by a monitoring system.
 All measures are to be implemented within a certain timeframe.
-Shortly after the scheduled date of completion, stakeholders will be asked to evaluate the implementation status of their measures.
-The results of the query will be published in a report passed by the steering group.
+Shortly after the scheduled date of completion, stakeholders are asked to evaluate the implementation status of their measures.
+The results of the query are published in a report passed by the steering group.